netzkern/butler/README.md

 </p>

 Butler is an automatation tool to bootstrap a project in only a few seconds.
 We provide a powerful interactive cli.
 When you create a project template you can create a [`Survey`](/docs/templateSurveys.md).
 Surveys are used to collect informations from the users to generate individual templates.
+Beside templating we also plan to integrate popular project managents tools (Jira, Confuence) in Butler.

 ## Usage